Shawnee National Forest: Illinois Garden of the Gods

 Observation Trail

-The Observation Trail is the most popular trail, it offers the most scenic views and is a short 1/4-mile trail.
-Plan to take at least 1-2 hours, at a minimum, for this trail for the vast amount of scenic views, and to allow social-distancing during busy months (April and October).
-The trail is marked with pavers and is easy for all ages, however, please note that there are some narrow spaces, uneven pavers, and stairs/paths along the trail that may be difficult for those with physical limitations.
+The Observation Trail is the most popular in the National Forest.
+It offers the most scenic views and is a short 1/4-mile trail.
+Plan to take at least 1-2 hours to explore the area.
+This trail is busiest in April and October.
+The trail is marked with pavers and is easy for all ages; however, please note that some narrow spaces, uneven pavers, and stairs/paths along the trail may be difficult for those with physical limitations.

-We caught a glimpse of Camel Rock, Anvil Rock, and Mushroom Rock on the Observation Trail – all beautiful rock formations that can be viewed from the trail and scenic viewpoints offered along the way.
-Those more daring can climb rocks to get better views, this is allowed at your own risk.
-If you are afraid of heights, just stay on the observation trail portion.
-You will want to keep a very close eye on small children, as some areas don’t have guardrails near the cliffs and can easily be accessed.
+On the observation trail, we caught a glimpse of Camel Rock, Anvil Rock, and Mushroom Rock—all beautiful rock formations that can be viewed from the trail and scenic viewpoints.
+Daring climbers can get better views; this is allowed at their own risk.
+If you are afraid of heights, stay on the observation trail portion.
+You will want to watch small children, as some areas don’t have guardrails near the cliffs and can easily be accessed.

-If you are up for more hiking, there are 5.5 miles of interconnecting trails at Garden of the Gods.
-Trails are marked by color.
+If you are up for more hiking, Garden of the Gods has 5.5 miles of interconnecting trails marked by color.

 Indian Point Trail

-The Indian Point Trail is an easy-to-moderate 2-mile trail that descends down the bluff and loops back to the trailhead.
+The Indian Point Trail is an easy-to-moderate 2-mile trail that descends the bluff and loops back to the trailhead.
 For smaller children or those with physical limitations, you can avoid descending to the bluff by staying to the right of the loop (this will shorten your hike to around 1 mile).
 This trail offers a view of the cliffs and rock formations similar to the Observation Trail.
-You’ll really feel like you are in the middle of the wilderness, without getting lost!
+You’ll feel like you are in the middle of the wilderness without the risk of getting lost.
 Watch out for poison ivy and bugs on this trail.

 Garden of the Gods Trail

 The Garden of the Gods Trail is a moderate 2-mile non-loop (out and back) trail.
-This trail is not as scenic as the Indian Point and Observation Trails, but at the end of it, you are rewarded with a pretty valley view.
-It is also used as a horse trail that goes on farther than the hiking portion, so you’ll want to make sure you know where the turn-around spot is.
+This trail is not as scenic as the Indian Point and Observation Trails, but you are rewarded with a pretty valley view at the end.
+It is also a horse trail that goes farther than the hiking portion, so you’ll want to know where the turn-around spot is.

 River To River Trail: Garden of the Gods Wilderness Section

-The River To River Trail is most commonly used by backpackers (park in the backpacking parking lot to access).
+The River To River Trail is most commonly used by backpackers (park in the backpacking parking lot to access it).
 It’s a winding, intermediate 5.4-mile trail featuring caves/rock shelters, bluffs, and a couple of deeper creek pools.
-Suggested for the more advanced hikers.
+It is suggested for more advanced hikers.

 Camping at Garden of the Gods Recreation Area